CALL FOR volunteerS

 A Wellbeing TAG seems to have been part of the Engage for Success landscape for as long as we have had TAGs!
 The group was active for four years to 2017 and helped drive the debate about the clear link between both physical and mental wellbeing and employee engagement.

 It built on the paper Why Wellbeing Matters: Sustaining Employee Engagement & Performance and published a white paper called Wellbeing and Employee Engagement: The Evidence

-In 2015, chaired by Hannah McNicholl, the group developed a practical web tool that identifies the key trends likely to affect wellbeing and engagement in the future; highlighting the questions that organisations should ask themselves to ensure they are able to successfully manage these impacts.
+It developed a practical web tool to identify key trends likely to affect wellbeing and engagement in the future and how organisations could manage these impacts.
 In November 2015 we launched a beta version of the Future of Wellbeing and Engagement Tool